Triggering Higgs vacuum decay: Conclusions

 Having clarified that stimulated vacuum decay remains exponentially suppressed, in section~\ref{CR} we compared its rate with the rate of ultra-high energy collisions of cosmic rays.
 By considering collisions happened in relatively compact and possibly short-lived astrophysical production sites of ultra-high energy cosmic rays, we estimated that the number of collisions with $\sqrt{s}\sim h_{\rm top}$ can be tens (up to 60) orders of magnitude larger than the minimal number of collisions usually estimated in outer space, as illustrated in fig.\fig{NumberCRcollisions}.
 The CR collision rate can be so high that ultra-high energy collisions among $N>2$ cosmic rays (but not $N\gg 2$) occurred.
 Furthermore, the $\sqrt{s}$ of cosmic-ray collisions around their production sites could extend beyond the GZK cut-off.
 Nevertheless, we find that these enhancements cannot compensate for the exponential suppression of Higgs vacuum decay stimulated by particle collisions.

 Finally, in section~\ref{many} we discussed how the exponential suppression can be bypassed classically by using futuristic ultra-high energy colliders to artificially engineer an in-going wave of $N\circa{>}1000$ highly boosted Higgs bosons.
-We proposed a collision scheme, illustrated in fig.\fig{coll}, that exploits $\ell^-\ell^+\to h$ on-shell production to form an inward-going Higgs wave.
+We wildly speculated how $\ell^-\ell^+\to h$ on-shell production could form an inward-going Higgs wave.
 We simulated the classical evolution of the Higgs wave, finding the critical threshold above which it triggers vacuum decay, rather than dissolving.
 Results are shown in fig.\fig{banghik} and\fig{banglowk} for sub- and super-critical waves, and for two different energies of the Higgs bosons.
 In section~\ref{energy} we wildly speculate about a basic issue: is it possible (at least in theory) to control a vacuum bubble slowering its expansion and using it as an energy source?
 We suggest a technique based on pressing beams and on disposing the dangerous negative-mass remnant behind a black-hole horizon.